-Natural disasters or resource shortages could disrupt our investigational drug candidate development and approved drug commercialization efforts and adversely affect results.
+Natural disasters, acts of war or terrorism or resource shortages could disrupt our investigational drug candidate development and approved drug commercialization efforts and adversely affect results.

-Our ongoing or planned clinical studies and approved drug commercialization efforts could be delayed or disrupted indefinitely upon the occurrence of a natural disaster.
+Our ongoing or planned clinical studies and approved drug commercialization efforts could be delayed or disrupted indefinitely on the occurrence of a natural disaster or act of war or terrorism.
 We are also vulnerable to damage from other disasters, such as power loss, fire, floods, hurricanes and similar events.
-For example, a natural disaster and the resulting damage could negatively impact enrollment and participation in our clinical studies, divert attention and resources at our research sites, cause unanticipated delays in the collection and receipt of data from our clinical studies, cause unanticipated delays in communications with, and any required approvals from, the FDA and other regulatory authorities, and cause unanticipated delays in the manufacturing and distribution of SUSTOL and any other products we may develop.
+For example, a natural disaster, or act of war or terrorism, and the resulting damage could negatively impact enrollment and participation in our clinical studies, divert attention and resources at our research sites, cause unanticipated delays in the collection and receipt of data from our clinical studies, cause unanticipated delays in communications with, and any required approvals from, the FDA and other regulatory authorities, and cause unanticipated delays in the manufacturing and distribution of SUSTOL, CINVANTI and any other products we may develop.
 If a significant disaster occurs, our ability to continue our operations could be seriously impaired and we may not have adequate insurance to cover any resulting losses.
 Any significant unrecoverable losses could seriously impair our operations and financial condition.